 For an industry so tied to physical records, healthcare has seen an astonishing amount of progress in recent years in terms of digitization and technological advances.
 From the digitization of individual healthcare records, to the growing push for big data in healthcare, the healthcare industry has been met recently with an increasing need for large amounts of data storage.

-Regardless of whether you're dealing with a data centre internally or through a third party, HIPAA mandates that businesses handling electronic protected health information (ePHI, or individually identifiable health information) take certain steps to safeguard said data.
+Regardless of whether you’re dealing with a data center internally or through a third party, HIPAA mandates that businesses handling electronic protected health information (ePHI, or individually identifiable health information) take certain steps to safeguard said data.
 HealthIT.gov gives a good general overview:

 The HIPAA Security Rule establishes national standards to protect individuals’ electronic protected health information (e-PHI) that is created, received, used, or maintained by a HIPPA covered entity.
 The Security Rule requires appropriate administrative, physical and technical safeguards to ensure the confidentiality, integrity, and security of ePHI.

 These safeguards, when applied well, can help you avoid some of the common security gaps that lead to cyber attack or data loss.
 They can protect the people, information, technology, and facilities that you may depend on to carry out your primary mission: helping your patients.

 The HIPAA Security Rule requires covered providers to implement security measures, which help protect patients’ privacy by creating the conditions for patient health information to be available but not be improperly used or disclosed.